 - In the Second term

-- For Grade XI – There are 2 unit test of 25 marks, each of one hour duration and annual examination of hundred marks of three hours duration.
+- For Grade XI – There will be 2 unit test of 25 marks, each of one hour duration and annual examination of hundred marks of three hours duration.

-- For Grade XII – There is 1 unit test of 25 marks of one hour duration and 2 pre-board practice examinations of hundred marks of three hours duration.
+- For Grade XII – There will be 1 unit test of 25 marks of one hour duration and 2 pre-board practice examinations of hundred marks of three hours duration.

 - The Half Yearly and Annual Examinations are mandatory.